 You may also like to consider taking SSI2001 - Learning from Work Experience in the Social Sciences, as this can give you the opportunity to develop additional experience and skills through a practical work placement.

 Internships are extremely relevant to the Human Resources sector, and afford you an opportunity to get ahead in a competitive job market.
-Many find that undertaking an internship while studying or during holidays gives them invaluable skills for their CV, and also gets a foot in the door with companies that may then consider hiring as a result of their perfomance during an internship.
+Many find that undertaking an internship while studying or during holidays gives them invaluable skills for their CV, and also gets a foot in the door with companies that may then consider hiring as a result of their performance during an internship.

 There are paid and un-paid opportunities within the HR sector, and your choice of company to intern for should be based on what area of HR you find most interesting, as well as ideally with a company that you are interested in or share an ethos with.